victorvikram/BeliefNetworkEvo/sci/planning.md

 # Meeting notes

 ## 23 Jul 2024 -
 1. how to calculate entropy -- binning? huffman coding?
-2.
-3.
+[Victor]
+2. make heatmap scatterplots of the residuals, tests of monotocity with mean [Tim]
+3. finish linear regression code and tell Victor where it is [Tim]
+4. ask eddie how to do energy landscape for linear relationship [Victor]. implement.
+5. look at scatterplots

 ## 16 May 2024 - post workshop meeting